Our Holiday Budget Planner Will Let You Play Santa Without Going Broke

 This step may be last, but it’s one of the most important (and is definitely the hardest to follow).

-Sticking to your budget is the only way you won’t end up with a holiday hangover — at least financially.
+Sticking to your budget is the only way to avoid a holiday hangover — at least financially.

 If you prefer something more tactile, withdraw your holiday shopping budget in cash and keep it in a jar.